The All Blacks are set to abandon their three-match British tour this autumn, a decision which will cost England, Wales and Scotland more than £20m.

 World Rugby‘s executive council meet by video link on Tuesday against the backdrop of a crisis worsened by the increasing fear of no crowds being allowed to attend Tests before next year.

 They also have to make momentous decisions on how the global season is going to look.
-One effect, according to power-brokers, will be to move next year’s truncated tour of from July to October.
+One effect, according to power-brokers, will be to move next year’s truncated Lions tour of South Africa from July to October.

-Despite claims to the contrary from Sir Bill Beaumont following his re-election as World Rugby chairman, discussions to move the are on-going as reported by The Rugby Paper last week.
+Despite claims to the contrary from Sir Bill Beaumont following his re-election as World Rugby chairman, discussions to move the Six Nations are on-going as reported by The Rugby Paper last week.

 According to more than one source, the matrix for a global season calls for the Rugby Championship to be played at the same time as the Six Nations.
 That would bring the Southern Hemisphere event forward from its usual July kick-off and put the Six Nations’ February start back by several weeks.